Bensigo/machine-learning-path/README.md

 # Machine Learning Path
-This repo would contain my machine learning path with python, using codecademy and I would also be teaching what I have learned in the process on my medium account. :pray Star the project so we can reach out to many people out there.
+This repo would contain my machine learning path with python, using codecademy and I would also be teaching what I have learned in the process on my medium account. 🙏🏾 Star the project so we can reach out to many people out there.

 My medium account link